The Latest: China reports 1 new virus case, no deaths

 Carney said he understands people are getting frustrated, but he seemed unswayed by the protests.

 “Everybody has the right to express their opinion and folks are doing that,” he said.
-“I guess I would have hoped that the protesters were more here to express their appreciation for what we’re doing and their support for what we’re doing.
-But obviously we hear and understand their opposition and their eagerness to get back to work.”
+“I guess I would have hoped that the protesters were more here to express their appreciation for what we’re doing and their support for what we’re doing.”

 OLYMPIA, Wash. — Washington Gov. Jay Inslee says he is extending the state’s coronavirus stay-at-home order through at least May 31.